-The Directorate also has Assistant Practitioners in post, which has allowed the expansion of Advanced Practice amongst the radiographic staff, with radiographers now reporting on plain film images, CT heads and MRI musculoskeletal scans.
+The department also has Assistant Practitioners in post, which has allowed the expansion of Advanced Practice amongst the radiographic staff, with radiographers now reporting on plain film images, CT heads and MRI musculoskeletal scans.
 There are also Advanced Practitioners in Interventional Radiology undertakaing central line insertions; Fluoroscopy undertaking barium swallows, HSGs and gastric band; Breast ultrasound and biopsies who is extending her scope into mammography interpretation; Ultrasound undertaking obstetrics, gynaecology and abdominal scanning as well as carotids, leg dopplars, small parts and musculoskeletal scanning.

 Diagnostic and Interventional Radiology Nursing offers a speciality for the future in the cutting edge field of imaging.
 The use of imaging to diagnose and treat patient conditions creates a unique technical environment for nurses to deliver high quality and compassionate care.